cortexlabs/cortex/docs/operator/config.md

 # Config

 These environment variables can be modified and exported before running `cortex.sh` commands.
-Alternatively, `cortex.sh` will automatically look for a `config.sh` file in your current directory, or a different file if you use `cortex.sh --config=<path>`.
+Alternatively, a configuration file may be provided to `cortex.sh` via the `--config` flag (e.g. `cortex.sh --config=./config.sh install operator`).
 Default values are shown.

 <!-- CORTEX_VERSION_STABLE -->